-Especially in combination with the fluidized bed incineration system of sludge2energy GmbH, the HUBER Disc Dryer RotaDry® is the ideal addition to the overall process of a sewage sludge incineration plant.
+Especially in combination with a fluidized bed incineration system, the HUBER Disc Dryer RotaDry® is the ideal addition to the overall process of a sewage sludge incineration plant.
 The strength of the disc dryer lies in the efficient, homogeneous and compact partial drying of sewage sludge.
 Due to its optimized design, a high specific water evaporation related to the disc surface is possible.
 Combined with a small footprint, this results in a high evaporation of water per dryer on a small area.
 The dryer can dry exactly to the required DR content and thus enable a self-sustaining combustion in the fluidized bed furnace.
 Costly and wear-intensive backmixing, as required for full drying, is no longer necessary.
 Steam from the power generation turbine serves as heat source for dryer heating.
 Thus, this waste heat can also be used energetically in a sensible way.

 The HUBER RotaDry® is available in different sizes, so that water evaporation of two to six tons per hour and dryer can be achieved.
 By using different disc diameters and numbers of discs, the dryer surface can be optimally adapted to the amount of generated sludge and the dryer can be operated in the ideal capacity range.